 Academics - Curriculum Overview

-Our curriculum is designed to prepare you to be able to add value to any data-driven team the day you graduate.
+The Duke University Master in Interdisciplinary Data Science (MIDS) curriculum is designed to prepare you to be able to add value to any data-driven team the day you graduate.

 While at Duke, you'll develop your quantitative expertise through coursework in statistics, math, computer science, and other analytical disciplines.
 You'll also develop your technical prowess through lessons in programming and computational computing and your professional skills through workshops and continual coaching in communications, teamwork, and leadership.

-The components of the program are:
+The components of the Master in Interdisciplinary Data Science program are:

 Seven required core courses that cover critical topics in statistical modeling, machine learning, programming, data wrangling, text analysis, database systems, data visualization, data regulations and ethics, and data interpretation.